Surface hopping molecular dynamics simulation of ultrafast methyl iodide photodissociation mapped by Coulomb explosion imaging: Theory and computational methods

 \subsection{Analytic potential energy surfaces}

-In order to obtain an accurate description of the electronic energies and the corresponding gradients, we calculate over 40,000 geometries for $\text{CH}_3\text{I}$ and over 20,000 geometries for $\text{CH}_3\text{I}^{2+}$.
-The PES is constructed under $\{R, \alpha,\theta\}$ degrees of freedom, where R is the C-I distance, $\alpha$ is the angle between the C-H vector and the $C_3$ axis of symmetry, and $\theta$ is the angle between the C-I vector and the $C_3$ axis of symmetry.
-Other degrees of freedom are kept at equilibrium geometry.
+In order to obtain an accurate description of the electronic energies and the corresponding gradients, we calculate about 40,000 geometries for $\text{CH}_3\text{I}$ and about 20,000 geometries for $\text{CH}_3\text{I}^{2+}$.
+The PES is constructed under $\{R, \alpha,\theta\}$ degrees of freedom, where R is the C-I distance, $\alpha$ is the angle between the C-H vector and the $C_3$ axis of the $\text{CH}_3$ component, and $\theta$ is the angle between the C-I vector and the $C_3$ axis of the $\text{CH}_3$ component.
+The umbrella motion (characterized by $\alpha$) and the C-I bending (characterized by $\theta$) are strongly coupled with the C-I bond stretching during dissociation.
+The C-I bending motion also plays an important role in non-adiabatic transitions.
 Particularly, ab initio electronic structure calculations are performed on a very dense grid ($\Delta R=0.01 \text{\AA}$) near the conical intersection between $^3\text{Q}_0$ and $^1\text{Q}_1$ states in order to accurately characterize the nonadiabatic effects.
-Analytic representations of the adiabatic PESs are generated using a multi-dimensional cubic spline interpolation algorithm.
-Because the grid is sufficiently dense, such an direct interpolation is able to characterize the conical intersection precisely.
+Analytic representations of the adiabatic PESs are generated using a multivariate cubic spline interpolation algorithm.
+Because the grid is sufficiently dense, such a direct interpolation is able to characterize the conical intersection with high fidelity.